We’re just going to come out and say it … stem cells get a bad rap.

 Stem cell therapy is fast, safe, and effective.
 It can help control your pain, reduce inflammation, and repair damaged tissue such as muscles, cartilage, ligaments, and tendons.

 If you’re interested in learning more about stem cell therapy, contact Northeast Knee & Joint Institute now for a no-obligation, free consultation today!
-We are located in Williamsport and now Dallas, PA.
+We are located in Williamsport.
 Medicare and most major insurances are accepted.